 - Click OK to create the field group.

-- Ctrl+N—Creates a new field group
+- Ctrl+N—Create a field group.

 Create contingent values